GeorgeHazaka/gamers-nest/README.md

 - #### Sign Out
  - When licked, the user will get signed out.
- - Then the user will be redirected to Sign In page.
+ - Then the user will be redirected to Home page.

 - #### Navbar Toggler Button